mothur/mothur.github.io/_wiki/cluster.fit.md

 ### reference

-The reference method uses a user provided reference and fits the new dataset\'s sequences into the reference otus.
-For example, perhaps you have a study where 20 patients were sampled, and you want to see how a new patient\'s data would fit in with the existing results.
+The reference method uses a user provided reference and fits the new dataset's sequences into the reference otus.
+For example, perhaps you have a study where 20 patients were sampled, and you want to see how a new patient's data would fit in with the existing results.
 You could use the reference method to do so.
 Or if you want to fit your reads to a mothur formatted reference you could run the following: